Ultimate Vietnam North to South Bike Tour

 Day 1: Hanoi

-Walk the busy streets of Hanoi visiting some of the cultural and historical highlights of Hanoi.
+Post that, walk the busy streets of Hanoi visiting some of the cultural and historical highlights of Hanoi.
 Visit the Ho Chi Minh Mausoleum, One Pillar Pagoda, which was constructed nearly a millennium ago, and is delicately elevated in a pond.
 Also visit the Temple of Literature, dating back close to a thousand years, is a wonderfully preserved piece of ancient Vietnamese architecture and stands to honor the scholarly achievements of the country’s academics and philosophers.
 Continue exploring the area around Hoan Kiem (Sword) Lake, the old quarter including Ngoc Son Temple, which sits perched on a little island in the lake.
 In the evening, we convene over dinner.

 Day 2: Halong City